Societal specialisations - Master specific requirements for Computing science

 - Software Science or Data Science research seminar (6 ec)

-- Philosophy and ethics for computing and information science (3 ec)
+- NWI-IMI003 Philosophy and Ethics for computing and information sciences (3 ec)

 NB: Programme components are to be chosen within the same specialisation, so it is not possible to mix Data Science and Software Science specialisation courses and electives.